Driving Into the Future Campaign

-Meals on Wheels of Southwest OH & Northern KY is embarking on a transformational, $30-million campaign to build a new home and create innovative, scalable solutions that improve the lives of our community’s seniors.
+Meals on Wheels of Southwest OH & Northern KY is embarking on a $30-million campaign to build a new home and create innovative, scalable solutions that improve the lives of our community’s seniors and support families and caregivers with essential resources.
+Driving Into The Future represents the next chapter of our mission to deliver essential services that promote seniors’ independence and well-being.

 The Driving Into the Future campaign will allow us to:

-• Increase the number of meals produced annually from 1.2 million to 3 million
+• Increase the number of meals we produce from 1.2 million to 3 million every year

 • Launch a wholesale business platform to provide other nonprofits with meals to serve their communities